Note: The Plano ISD/SMU Kodály Certification Course will be held on the SMU campus this year.

 LEVEL III: Pedagogy includes the continued intensive study of materials, techniques, pedagogy, lesson and curriculum development with emphasis on upper level concepts and elements, dictation and sight-reading skills.
 The study of folk music materials will expand to study of performance practices in world music genres and begin the development of song retrieval and indexing system.
 Musicianship study will included advanced aural skill development, advanced solfège proficiency, functional harmony and advanced classroom and choral conducting.
 Prerequisite: Kodály Level II.

-Choral Track – LEVEL III: Pedagogy includes the continued intensive study of Kodály philosophy, principles, pedagogy, and techniques with particular emphasis on repertoire, skills and strategies for the teaching of musical literacy skills in the choral context.
-The study of choral materials will focus on selection of quality repertoire for advanced level choirs.
-Musicianship study will continue the development of aural skills, advanced solfège proficiency, detailed study of diatonic and modal music, functional harmony and advanced conducting skills.
+CHORAL TRACK – LEVEL II: Pedagogy includes the continued intensive study of Kodály philosophy, principles, pedagogy, and techniques with particular emphasis on repertoire, skills and strategies for the teaching of musical literacy skills in the choral context.
+The study of choral materials will focus on selection of quality repertoire for intermediate level choirs.
+Musicianship study will continue the development of aural skills, intermediate solfège proficiency, detailed study of diatony and church modes, functional harmony and intermediate conducting skills.
 A degree in music, music education, or a strong theoretical music background is required for success.
-Prerequisite: Kodály Choral Track Level II.
+Prerequisite: Kodály Choral Track Level I.